gipi/electronics-notes/docs/diode.md

  - clamps and limiter
  - non-linear element

+see [this video](https://www.youtube.com/watch?v=zhrt1y0NP8M) with a couple of examples.

 ## Zener

 A Zener diode behaves differently from a normal diode: has a reverse-breakdown current